orbitstabilizer/AdvCalc/README.md

 ### lexer.c {#lexerc}

 \"lexer.c\" implements the lexer module.
-The ouput is a stream of tokens.
+The output is a stream of tokens.

 ``` c